jeanbeanie/mern_starter_app/README.md

 # MERN Starter App

-Seed starter app using Node (Express) and React.
+Seed starter app using Node (Express), MongoDB and React.
 Written by Jeane <http://www.twitter.com/onlyjeanbean>

 Webpack, Babel, ESLint, and StyleLint are set up for development.
 Ava is included for test running.